ENCCS/upscalingAIworkflows/content/build_contain.rst

 .. exercise:: Familiarise yourself with the Docker Singularity image

-  - Using your previously acquired Docker knowledge, get the Singularity image for ``v3.7.0`` and ensure that you can run a Docker container using this image.
-You might want to use the `v3.7.0-slim` version of this image since it is significantly smaller than the standard image - the **slim** version of the image will be used in the examples below.
+  - Using your previously acquired Docker knowledge, get the Singularity image for ``v3.8.2`` and ensure that you can run a Docker container using this image.
+You might want to use the `v3.8.2-slim` for Intel/AMD architecture or `v3.8.2-slim-arm64` for Arm architecture version of this image since it is significantly smaller than the standard image - the **slim** version of the image will be used in the examples below.

   - Create a directory (e.g. ``$HOME/singularity_data``) on your host